milahu/hate-maintainers/README.md

 * mutual completion
 * conjunctio oppositorum

+## to play or not to play

+this is a "game" they play, and we always have the choice

+* do we join their game
+* do we refuse to play their game

+what would bender do? [start a new project, with blackjack and hookers](https://www.youtube.com/watch?v=-94qrgxH35M#title=Bender%20-%20Blackjack%20and%20Hookers)

 ## everyone feels right

 all this behavior has its logic, everyone feels he is right,